jahzee/jahzee.github.io/_pages/home.md

 Jasmine's fight caught the attention of four athletes competing in [the D10](https://thed10.com/) to raise money for pediatric cancer research.
-After winning first place, they visited Jasmine's at home and shared the good news and trophy.
+After winning first place, they visited Jasmine at home and shared the good news and trophy.
 The team renamed themselves "J's Bulls", and even though Jasmine passed away before the next year's event, they won first place again.
 An [interview with the